cnobles/iGUIDE/docs/pages/quickstart.rst

 processed using the following command::

   cd path/to/iGUIDE/
-  iguide run --configfile {ConfigFile}
+  iguide run {ConfigFile}

 Snakemake offers a great number of resources for managing the processing through the pipeline.
-I recommend familiarizing yourself with the utility (XXX).
-Here are some helpful flags that can be passed to snakemake by appending to the iguide command:
+I recommend familiarizing yourself with the utility (https://snakemake.readthedocs.io/en/stable/).
+Here are some helpful snakemake options that can be passed to iGUIDE by appending to the iguide command after '--':

-* [--configfile X] associate a specific configuration for processing, essential for processing
+* [\-\-configfile X] associate a specific configuration for processing, essential for processing
-* [--cores X] multicored processing, specified cores to use by X
+* [\-\-cores X] multicored processing, specified cores to use by X
-* [--nolock] process multiple runs a the same time, from different sessions
+* [\-\-nolock] process multiple runs a the same time, from different sessions
-* [--notemp] keep all temporary files, otherwise removed
+* [\-\-notemp] keep all temporary files, otherwise removed
-* [--keep-going] will keep processing if one or more job error out
+* [\-\-keep-going] will keep processing if one or more job error out
-* [-w X, --latency-wait X] wait X seconds for the output files to appear before erroring out
+* [-w X, \-\-latency-wait X] wait X seconds for the output files to appear before erroring out

 --------------
 An Example Run